Animation Academy

-Animation Academy is an attraction at Disney California Adventure, Walt Disney Studios Park, Hong Kong Disneyland, Disney's Animal Kingdom and Epcot.
-The same attraction formerly existed in Disney's Hollywood Studios, and DisneyQuest, which closed in 2017.
+Animation Academy is an attraction at Disney's Hollywood Studios (return in 2026), Disney California Adventure, Walt Disney Studios Park, Hong Kong Disneyland and Disney's Animal Kingdom.
+The same attraction formerly existed in DisneyQuest, which closed in 2017.

 Tokyo Disneyland also features an almost identical attraction, named simply Disney Drawing Class, within The Disney Gallery in World Bazaar.
 The attraction was closed permanently on September 30, 2016, to make way for Bibbidi Bobbidi Boutique.

 In Shanghai Disneyland's Marvel Universe, a similar attraction called Marvel Comic Academy is operating.
 This attraction features Marvel Comic's characters instead of Disney movies characters.

 At Disney's Animal Kingdom, The Animation Experience at Conservation Station opened within Rafiki's Planet Watch on July 11, 2019, and its drawing classes feature popular Disney animals.

-The Epcot version will open in Play!
-Pavilion in 2024 with Edna Mode from The Incredibles making appearances and teaching guests how to draw different Disney characters.
+In 2025, Animation Celebration was located in Toon Studio, but was re-designated to World Premiere Plaza.

+In July 2025, it was announced the attraction will set become part of The Magic of Disney Animation in a new land, The Walt Disney Studios Lot, since Animation Courtyard will be permanently closed on September 25, 2025.